lcezermf/sf_integrator/README.md

 end
 ```

+It is importante change the values of the keys for your credentials

 ## Usage

-After that you create a simple ruby class in `models` directory that inherits from `SfIntegrator::Lead`
+After that you create a simple ruby class in `models` directory, this class must inherits from `SfIntegrator::Lead`

 ```ruby
 class Lead < SfIntegrator::Lead
 end
 ```

-In you controller you can use like a `ActiveRecord` model
+In you controller:

 ```ruby
   # app/controllers/leads_controller.rb